-- All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - School leaders, including the DSL and governors will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This information is kept by the School Office Manager in the school's single central record. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
-All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements.
+- All members of staff have been provided with a copy of part one of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - School leaders, including the DSL and governors will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.

-- All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
-This is achieved via leaflets, specific training from the DSL and e-Learning. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
-This is achieved via annual inset day training. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
-This is achieved via Safeguarding updates, specific online safety training or annual updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This achieved via weekly Andrew Hall Safeguarding email updates, termly ebulletins from KCC and via staff meetings. - Chevening (St Botolph's) CE Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-This is achieved via input from knowledgeable and experienced staff, inviting input at staff meetings. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+- In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - Ellington Infant School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated.
-This is achieved via termly KCC safeguarding update emails, regular KCC training updates, or refresher training every two years. - The DSL and headteacher will provide an annual report to the governing board detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.